jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/quotes/everyone-is-biased-quotes.md

 <sup id="footnote-1">[[1]](#footnote-indicator-1)</sup>
 <small>
-    My thought process is heavily influenced by Christian evengelicalism (or fundamentalism) and most (if not all) quotes in this page are coming from Christian evangelicals.
+    My thought process is heavily influenced by Christian evengelicalism and most quotes in this page are coming from Christian evangelicals.
     <br /><br />
+    Of course, I'm not saying that I agree with the poeple I quote on everything.
+What I am saying is that today, I agree with them on this _one_ thing.
+    <br /><br />
-    Today, year 2018, I am still convinced that everyone is biased.
+    Today, year 2018, I am still convinced that _everyone is biased_.
 That might change in the future, of course.
 I don't know...
     <br /><br />
     But if you disagree with this _"everyone is biased"_ thing, I would like to hear your arguments.
 Please tell me about it in the comments section of this page. :+1:
 </small>